 \item {\bf Complex Tariff Structures:} There are diverse tariff structures and properties in practical energy plans.
-For example, the tariff schemes may have different contract periods (e.g., 6 months, one year, or two years).
+For example, the tariff schemes may have different contract periods (e.g., 6 months, one year, two years).
 There may be different time-of-use and peak tariffs as well as dynamic pricing depending on renewable energy sources.
-Also, it is common to have various administrative fees, such as connection, disconnection, setup and cancellation fees.
-When there are rooftop PVs or home batteries, there will be feed-in tariffs for injecting electricity to the grid.
+Also, it is common to have various administrative fees, such as connection, disconnection, setup, and cancellation fees.
+When there are rooftop PVs or home batteries, there will be feed-in tariffs for injecting electricity into the grid.
 In some countries, different appliances can be charged by different rates (e.g., boilers and heaters are charged differently).

 \item {\bf Uncertain Future Information:} To decide the best energy plan that may last for a long period, one has to estimate the future usage and fluctuation of energy tariffs.
 It is difficult to predict the uncertain information accurately to make the best decisions.
 For example, energy tariffs may depend on global energy markets.
-Unexpected guests or travel plans will largely effect energy demand of consumers.
-If there are rooftop PVs, their performance is conditional on the unpredictable weather.
-The various sources of uncertainty complicate the decision-making process of energy plan selection.
+If there are rooftop PVs, their performance is conditional on unpredictable weather.
+The various sources of uncertainty complicate the decision-making processes of energy plan selection.

-\item {\bf Assurance of Online Decision-Making:} The energy plan selection decision-making process is determined over time when new information is gradually revealed (e.g., the present demand and updated tariffs).
+\item {\bf Assurance of Online Decision-Making:} The energy plan selection decision-making processes are determined over time when new information is gradually revealed (e.g., the present demand and updated tariffs).
 A sequential decision-making process with a sequence of gradually revealed events is called {\em online decision-making}.
-The average customers are reluctant to switch to a new energy plan, unless there is certain assurance provided to their selected decisions.
-The online decision-making process should incorporate suitable bounds on the optimality of decisions as a metric of confidence for customers. \end{enumerate}
+The average customers are reluctant to switch to a new energy plan unless there is absolute assurance provided to their selection decisions.
+The online decision-making processes should incorporate proper bounds on the optimality of decisions as a metric of confidence for customers.

-In this paper, we shed light on the online energy plan selection problem with practical tariff structures by offering effective algorithms.
-Our algorithms will enable automatic systems that monitor customers' energy consumption and newly available energy plans from an energy market with retail choice, and automatically recommend customers the best plans to maximize their savings.
-We note that a similar idea has been explored recently in practice \cite{theguardian}.